 "In 1986, 35.3 percent of the sampled Chase households attempted to trap furbearers, and 29.4 percent were successful (.....).
 Overall, the community took seven kinds of furbearers during the study year.
-These were beaver (17.6 percent harvesting), marten (17.6 percent), red squirrel (17.6 percent), mink (11.8 percent), weasel (11.8 percent), land otter (5.9 percent), and red fox (11.8 percent).
+These were beaver (17.6 percent harvesting), marten (17.6 percent), red squirrel (17.6 percent), mink (11.8 percent).
 Additionally, a few sampled households tried unsuccessfully to harvest wolverine, wolf, and coyote (Table 11).
 Of these species, only beaver were used for food in Chase, with a mean household harvest of 7.2 pounds, 1.3 percent of the community's resource harvest total.
 The following figure depicts the areas that Chase households indicated they had used for trapping during their years of residence in the community."

-"Residents who moved to Chase in the lat 1960s reported good trapping for marten, lynx, and fox at that time.
+"Residents who moved to Chase in the late 1960s reported good trapping for marten, lynx, and fox at that time.
 Since settlement has increased, these species have declined dramatically.
 Marten were almost nonexistent in the Chase area in 1986 according to local trappers.
 Also, coyotes were more abundant in 1981 than in 1986.
 Several households reported letting their traplines rest in 1986 because of the decline in furbearer populations."

-"Several households used wild furs and hides including hare, moose, caribou, and red squirrel for making clothing such as hats, mittens, and slippers.
-Marten, mink, and beaver were most popular for hats and mittens.
+"Several households used wild furs and hides including hare, moose, caribou, and red squirrel for making clothing such as hats and mittens.
 Weasel was used for hats, slippers, and small bags, and was often used as trim.
 Red squirrel was used as trim and making small items for children.
 Also, crafts were made for personal use, traded and bartered for debts and favors, and sold at stores, bazaars, and to individuals."

-"Furs were an important reserve source of cash and barter for those Chase households unable to earn adequate amounts of cash during the year.
+"Furs were an important reserve source of cash and barter for these Chase households unable to earn adequate amounts of cash during the year.
 Table 17 reports the potential value of the Chase sample's 1986 furbearer harvest.
-The total value catch was \$1,704.64, an average of \$100.27 per household for the entire sample and \$340.93 per trapping household.
-Because most furs were not sold, but were used for the manufacture of craft items or clothing for local use, this value does not represent actual cash income and is not included in Table 4."
+The total value catch was \$1,704..64, and average of \$100.27 per household for the entire sample and \$340.93 per trapping household.
+Because most furs were not sold, but were used for the manufacture of craft items or clothing for local use, this value does not represent actual cash income "